 General principle in back propagation

-Machine learning library provides pre-built layers with feed forward and back propagation.
+The machine learning library provides pre-built layers with feed forward and back propagation.
 Many DL class assignments spend a large amount of time in back propagation.
-With vectorization and some ad hoc functions, the process is error prone but not necessary hard.
-Let’s summaries the step above again with some good tips.
+With vectorization and some ad hoc functions, the process is error prone, but not necessarily difficult.
+Let’s summarize the above steps above with some good tips.

 Draw the forward pass and back propagation pass with clear notification of variables that we used in the program.
 Add functions, derivatives and the shape for easy reference.

-Perform a forwad pass to calculate the output and the cost:
+Perform a forward pass to calculate the output and the cost:

 out=W 1 ⋅X 1 +W 2 ⋅X 2 +b out=W1⋅X1+W2⋅X2+b